J4N3LA/VM_connection_module/README.md

-# WORK IN PROGRESS...
 #   vm_connection
-#### SSH Script Executor with live output streaming and fail-recovery
+### SSH Script Executor with live output streaming and fail-recovery
 This python module lets us execute script on remote host, while streaming the output directly on our terminal.
 It uses __'paramiko'__ module for creating SSH tunnel and __'tmux'__ sessions for connection failure recovery.
-More details usage will be covered below.
+More detailes of each component will be covered below.

+---
-## Dependencies
+## Dependencies & Usage
 This script was developed inside python __'venv'__ environment. list of required modules was generated using __```pip freeze > requirements.txt```__.
 You can use this generated file to install all required python modules using __```pip install -r /path/to/requirements.txt```__ command.

 Usually it is recommended to run __```pip install```__ command inside your virtual-environment.
 Here is a quick guide to set up safe evironment for this script: